acm-uga/archive/2019-02-04/README.md

 ---
-title: "Beachfront Frequencies"
+title: "Beachfront Frequency"
 date: 2019-02-04
 ---

-# Beachfront Frequencies
+# Beachfront Frequency

 You are given a map in form of a two-dimensional integer grid where 1 represents land and 0 represents water.